yjg30737/pyqt-openai/README.md

 4. pip install .
 5. pyqt-openai

 ### Wanna download this without doing stuffs like above?
-You can download installer of zip file <a href="https://github.com/yjg30737/pyqt-openai/releases">here.</a>
+You can download installer or zip file <a href="https://github.com/yjg30737/pyqt-openai/releases">here.</a>

 ## How to Use 🧐